-The Undocu · Immigrant · Dream Center is located in Plover Hall, Room 539 at the Santa Rosa Campus and John M. Jacobs Hall, Room 113, at the Petaluma Campus.
-VIDAS legal services is located in Plover Hall, Room 540 at the Santa Rosa campus and Jacobs Hall, Room 112 at the Petaluma campus.
+The UIDC is located in Bertolini, 3rd floor, Room 4832 at the Santa Rosa Campus and John M. Jacobs Hall, Room 113, at the Petaluma Campus.
+VIDAS legal services is located in Bertolini, 3rd floor, Room 4832 at the Santa Rosa campus.
+The UIDC will continue to provide in-person services once a week at the SRJC Roseland campus, day and time to be determined during the Summer 2024.